 - Cheater Garlic Bread is perfect with this easy lasagna!

 And, of course, a nice glass of red.
 Cheers!

-- 1 pound ground beef or Italian sausage (very good with Jennie-O Hot Turkey Italian Sausage)
+- 1 pound ground beef or Italian sausage, can substitute turkey Italian sausage

 - 1 cup diced zucchini